AI Hardware Design League

 • Efficiency of prompts used to generate the design

-Winners will be announced in early 2025.
+Winners will be announced in May 2026.

-• Timeline & Details
+• TIMELINE & DETAILS

-The tentative timeline of AI-HDL is provided below, which includes 3 Design Phases (DPs), 3 Milestone Reviews (MRs), and a Final Review and Evaluation Phase.
+The tentative timeline of AI-HDL is provided below, which includes 4 Design Phases (DPs), 4 Milestone Reviews (MRs), and a Final Review and Evaluation Phase.
 We will have mentor Office Hours (OHs) for each design phase.

 2025

-• January 24: MR#3 and OH#3
+• March 26: MR#3 and OH#3

-• February 21: Winner Announcement.
+• May 14: Winner Announcement.

 Weekly time commitment:

-• 1-2 hour stand-up league meetings.
+• 1-hour stand-up league meetings.

-• 5-10 hours of project work time.
+• 5 hours of project work time.

 • Each team will determine its own schedule and work methods.